higedice/hish/README.md

 HISH
 ====

-HISH (HIges' SHell) is a shell in C and works with UNIX.
+HISH (HIge's SHell) is a shell in C and works with UNIX.
 It's for my study and research.
 Based on [LSH][1].